 Check out the expansive Hamilton Gardens, home to over 3,000 plants and GA’s largest collection of rhododendrons.

 There are also some incredible hikes leading to Bell Mountain (an incredible place to watch the sunset over Lake Chatuge) and the spectacular High Shoals Falls.

 Much like Little Switzerland NC, this lively little town combines the magic of Bavaria with stunning landscapes, cobblestone walkways, and German-inspired architecture.

-The Alpine dining in Helen is to die for, with treats ranging from schnitzel and wurst to craft beers, locally made wines, and fudge.
-Outdoor activities like hiking, tubing, ziplining, and panning for gold are all family-friendly.
+The Alpine restaurants in Helen GA are to die for, with treats ranging from schnitzel and wurst to craft beers, locally made wines, and fudge.
+Outdoor activities like hiking, river tubing, ziplining, and panning for gold are all family-friendly.